Fiestag/MorrowindSpeechGenerator/README.md

 Generate speech for any NPC dialogue from your ESP/ESM files.
 Uses the speakers_path folder defined in the options for generation according to the Race/sex_initial model
 (For example for Redguard female: “SpeakersFolder/Redguard/f”)
-These files are contained in the Output folder set by the user and require Kezyma Voices of Vvardenfell to play in-game.
+These files are contained in the Output folder set by the user and require Kezyma Voices of Vvardenfell to play in-game Add the folders contained in the output path to your game's (Data Files/Sound/Vo/AIV") folder.

 # Credits